p5chmitz/dsa-rust/README.md

 - Vector-based: Simple and effective, likely the preferred approach
-- Singly-owned linked list: Just because a implementing a stack with a safe, linked-list is possible
+- Singly-owned linked list: Just because a implementing a stack with a safe, simple linked-list is possible

 </details>